 Kuiper et al (1997) Comparison of the ligand binding specificity and transcript tissue distribution of estrogen receptors α and β.
 Endocrinology 138 863 PMID: 9048584

 Toran-Allerand et al (2002) ER-X: a novel, plasma membrane-associated, putative estrogen receptor that is regulated during development and after ischemic brain injury.
 J.Neurosci.
 22 8391 PMID: 12351713

 If you know of a relevant reference for α-Estradiol, please let us know.

 View Related Products by Product Action

-Keywords: alpha-Estradiol, supplier, Endogenous, estrogen, receptor, agonists, ER, Estrogen, Receptors, α-Estradiol, alpha-Estradiol, a-estradiol, Estrogen, and, Related, Receptors, Estrogen, and, Related, Receptors, Tocris Bioscience
+Keywords: alpha-Estradiol, alpha-Estradiol supplier, Endogenous, estrogen, receptor, agonists, ER, Estrogen, Receptors, α-Estradiol, alpha-Estradiol, a-estradiol, and, Related, 2823, Tocris Bioscience

 3 Citations for α-Estradiol